 This recommendation includes using baseline data and ongoing monitoring of environmental hazards as a way to assess the potential risk of employee exposure to hazardous drugs.

 Additionally, USP 800 recommends using pre-saturated wipes to decontaminate surface areas.

 Environmental wipe sampling for HD surface residue should be performed routinely (e.g., initially as a benchmark and at least every 6 months, or more often as needed, to verify containment).
 Surface wipe sampling should include:

-- Interior of the C-PEC and equipment contained in it
+- Interior of the C-PEC and equipment contained within

 - Pass-through chambers

 - Surfaces in staging or work areas near the C-PEC